6 Changes The Trump Administration Can Still Make To Obamacare

 With Trump's election, his administration took responsibility for the appeal.

-Should the Trump administration decide to drop that appeal, it would be quick, easy, and potentially crippling to Obamacare.
+Should the Trump administration decide to drop that appeal, it would be quick, easy and potentially crippling to Obamacare.

 That might sound like a simple decision for a president who detests Obamacare, but it could come with heavy political consequences.